spike-18/image-resampler/README.md

-Below is a sample README that you could use for the **supreme-bassoon** project:

----

 # Supreme Bassoon

 **Supreme Bassoon** is a Python command-line tool for image interpolation and scaling.
 The project implements several interpolation methods to upscale images and visualize the results.
 It’s built using popular libraries such as NumPy, Pillow, Matplotlib, and Click.